MicrosoftDocs/azure-devops-yaml-schema/content/target.md

 ## Remarks

-The available options are the word `host` to target the agent host, plus any containers defined in the pipeline.
+An individual step may override its context by specifying a `target`, and optionally configure a container, commands, and settable variables.

 :::moniker range="= azure-pipelines || = azure-pipelines-2020 || = azure-pipelines-2020.1"

 ## target: string

-Tasks run in an execution context, which is either the agent host or a container.
-An individual step may override its context by specifying a `target`.
-Available options are the word `host` to target the agent host plus any containers defined in the pipeline.
+Specify a step target by name.

 :::moniker-end